Kelsidavis/satoshi-treasure-earth-key/README.md

 `50.0077°N, 9.65642°E`

-This points to Main-Kinzig-Kreis in Hesse, Germany.
-It's about 50km from Frankfurt, near a place called Strandbad Kinzigsee (a beach area on the Kinzig river).
+This points to an area near Gemünden am Main in the Main-Spessart district of Bavaria, Germany.
+The area has several bathing lakes with beach facilities, including Sindersbachsee (approximately 5-7 km from the coordinates), which features a designated bathing shore and recreational beach area.

 Given that Satoshi's Treasure had physical components (field agents, geocaches), this was likely the intended destination.
 Players would go there, find a geocache or meet an agent, and retrieve the actual ST-0006 key fragment.

-The puzzle was released on May 12, 2019 with the title "Breakbeats on the Beach" - possibly referencing a music event or the beach location itself.
+The puzzle title "Breakbeats on the Beach" may have been referencing one of these local bathing lakes.

 ---